OSU basketball: Mike Boynton breaks down of each player in the 2020 recruiting class

+For those wondering what the coaching staff thinks about this class, the Cowboys tweeted a series of videos with head coach Mike Boynton and assistant Erik Pastrana breaking down each player.

-Let’s take a look at what head coach Mike Boynton and assistant coach Erik Pastrana had to say about each player in OSU’s 2020 recruiting class in the same order each video was released.
+Let’s take a look at what Boynton and Pastrana had to say about each player in OSU’s 2020 recruiting class in the same order each video was released.

 Matthew-Alexander Moncrieffe